eja/tibula/README.md

     --language     # Default language code
     --log-level    # Log level (1-5): Error, Warn, Info, Debug, Trace
     ```
+    ***Note:***
+    The default language is set to "en" for English.
+The log level is set to 3 (Info) by default, providing information, errors and warnings.

 - **Setup and Initialization:**
-  - Options for initializing the database, setting up the admin user, and defining paths.
+  - Options for initializing the database, setting up the admin user, and defining the importing path.
     ```bash
     --setup        # Initialize the database
     --setup-user   # Admin username during setup
     --setup-pass   # Admin password during setup
     --setup-path   # Setup files path
     ```
+    ***Note:***
+      If `--setup-path` is not provided, the embedded assets will be used to import the default modules.
+      The admin user is set to `admin` by default, you can customize it using `--setup-user`.
+      If only `--setup` is passed, the admin username and password will be prompted directly from the terminal during setup.

 - **Web Service Configuration:**
   - Configuration options for starting the web service, specifying the host, port, path, and SSL/TLS certificates.